Supreme Court of Florida: Exclusive jurisdiction

-Finally, the Supreme Court has exclusive jurisdiction over some other matters.
+The Supreme Court has exclusive jurisdiction over some other matters.
 "Exclusive" means that the Florida Supreme Court is the only court or governmental body that can resolve the issue.
 This category includes regulation of the Florida Bar, regulation of admissions to the Bar, creating and amending the Florida Rules of Court, and determining whether the governor is incapacitated and thus unable to fulfill the duties of office.
 It also includes two forms of jurisdiction to issue advisory opinions.
 The Court can provide an advisory opinion upon a request by the governor to address uncertainties about legal issues involving the executive branch's powers.
-It also can issue advisory opinions to the Florida Attorney General about citizens' initiatives to amend the state Constitution.
+It also can issue advisory opinions to the Florida attorney general about citizens' initiatives to amend the state Constitution.
 However, for this last type of advisory opinion, the Court only determines whether the citizens' initiative meets two legal requirements: its ballot summary fairly advises the voters of its effect; and it only contains a single subject.
 A negative advisory opinion removes non-conforming initiatives from the ballot.

+Prohibited areas

+Pursuant to a 1980 amendment to the Florida Constitution, the Supreme Court has no jurisdiction to review a "per curiam affirmed" decision by one of the Florida District Courts of Appeal, meaning that, in the vast majority of cases, decisions of the Florida District Court of Appeal are final, subject only to the possibility of review by the United States Supreme Court.
+For an example in which a "per curiam affirmed" decision was reviewed by the United States Supreme Court and reversed, see Ibanez v.
+Florida Department of Business and Professional Regulation, 512 U.S. 136 (1994).
+In the Ibanez case, the Florida State Board of Accountancy held that a CPA who was also a lawyer was prohibited from disclosing on her law firm letterhead that she was also a CPA, and the First District Court of Appeal "per curiam affirmed" the decision.
+The United States Supreme Court reversed.

 Duties

 The Supreme Court also has the duty to review legislative redistricting after each decennial Census.
-After the Florida Legislature enacts a joint resolution reapportioning the State House and Senate, the plan is presented to the Supreme Court on a petition filed by the Florida Attorney General.
+After the Florida Legislature enacts a joint resolution reapportioning the State House and Senate, the plan is presented to the Supreme Court on a petition filed by the Florida attorney general.
 The Supreme Court's review of an apportionment plan created by the Legislature is guided by several standards specified in the Constitution, including new ones added to the Constitution by the voters in 2010 that prohibit gerrymandering.
 If the Legislature fails to initially pass a reapportionment plan or fails to enact a remedial plan after its primary plan is rejected by the Supreme Court, then the Court has the duty to apportion the State.
 The Supreme Court also has the authority to impose discipline on state judges for ethical breaches, which can range from a public televised reprimand to removal from office.